On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity and density distributions: Probability distributions of velocity field

-On large scale, velocities $\Delta u_{L}$ and $\Sigma u_{L}$ have the same distribution with $r\to \infty $ (Fig. \ref{fig:15} and Table \ref{tab:4}).
+On large scales, the velocities $\Delta u_{L}$ and $\Sigma u_{L}$ have the same distribution as $r\to \infty $ (Fig. \ref{fig:15} and Table \ref{tab:4}).
 The distribution of $u_{L}$ at $r\to \infty $ has greater kurtosis than $\Delta u_{L}$ and $\Sigma u_{L}$.
-The non-Gaussian feature on large scale could be a manifestation of the long-range nature of gravitational interaction.
-By contrast, velocity is always Gaussian on large scale for incompressible flow with short range interaction.
+The non-Gaussian feature on large scales is a manifestation of the long-range nature of gravitational interaction.
+In contrast, velocity is always Gaussian on large scales for incompressible flow involving short-range interaction.

+There seems to be no good theory for the distribution of pairwise velocity $\Delta u_{L}$ on large scales, which is usually assumed to be exponential in the literature.
+However, the exponential distribution is not smooth and non-differentiable at zero velocity (Figs. \ref{fig:29a} and \ref{fig:29b}).
+The kurtosis from the N-body simulation is not consistent with that of the exponential (or Laplace) distribution (Table \ref{tab:4}).
+In this section, two options are proposed that are better than a non-smooth exponential distribution.
+Both options are listed in Table \ref{tab:4}.